Let’s Make The Internet Truly Person-2-Person Again

 One of the reasons that back then, it was easier to connect people-to-people was that most of the major brands of media (the “head” content, so to speak) didn’t really play on the web that much – there was much more room for the voices of regular people to be heard – the long tail of content, where individuals speak to other individuals, was king.

 All of the portals to the internet are now dominated by head content.
-These portals’ a minimal effort to change – why provide that person-2-person connection if you are making plenty of money mostly presenting head content?
+These portals’ are a minimal effort to change – why provide that person-2-person connection if you are making plenty of money mostly presenting head content?

 This must change.
-We need to get back to the days when we can connect anyone to anyone – we have to quit slavishly looking for and using popularity as the major indicator of useful content.
+We need to get back to the days when we could connect anyone to anyone – we have to quit slavishly looking for and using popularity as the major indicator of useful content.

 We need to provide anyone with the ability to present themselves to the internet rapidly and effortlessly.
 We then need to prioritize human-generated tail content over media giant-created head content.
 Finally, we need to connect those individuals seeking to connect.